 Because tennis involves a good amount of impact on hard surfaces, the thicker outsole is an important requirement of tennis footwear.
 Not only does it help absorb shock, but it can prevent knee damage in the long run.

-With this equipment in place and a comfortable pair of shorts and shirt, you are ready to enjoy the game.
+With this equipment in place and a comfortable pair of shorts and a tee shirt, you are ready to enjoy the game.

 Share this Post